davidsblog/rCPU/README.md

 # rCPU
 A minimal webserver for remote CPU monitoring (on Linux).
 Everything is embedded in the executable, so you just need to run the program.
 I'm planning to run it on my Raspberry Pi 2 to monitor the use of each core.
-It should run on other Linux machines too.
+Although it should run on other Linux machines too.

 The program will automatically adjust the display according to the number of CPU cores.